There are no results found for your search. Make sure your search is spelled correctly or try another term.

 On Open Account, our guests get honest about how they live in harmony with their money—or try to.
 As a farmer in California’s Central Valley, Jagpaul Badhesha knows all about harmony.
 His business relies not just on financial harmony, but harmony with nature.
 With over 1,000 acres of grapes, almonds, and other California staples, Jagpaul’s income is at the mercy of everything from weather patterns, to the California property market, to China’s growing middle class.

 The Badhesha family has been farming for generations.
 Jagpaul’s great-uncle came to California from India, and labored on other people’s farms to earn enough money to buy his own land.
 By the 1970’s, Jagpaul’s father had one of the largest Indian-owned farms in the country—until he lost everything during a few years of bad luck.

 Growing up, 32-year-old Jag saw his parents work tirelessly to rebuild what they’d lost.
 It’s part of why he’s so committed to carrying on the family business, despite the challenges.

 “[A] lot of kids my age, they're like, ‘Well, farm land's worth so much.
 Why don't we just sell it all and cash out?’”

 Instead, Jag works year-round to bring his crops to a volatile market, never quite knowing what the future will hold.
 As a farmer, he gets “one paycheck a year,” which he has to manage with tremendous foresight, planning crops and business strategies three to five years into the future.

 “You learn to be modest and humble with what comes in, because you don't know what the future's going to be.”

-For Jag, success in farming, and finances, depends more than anything on his attitude.
+For Jag, success in farming, and finances, depends on his attitude more than anything else.